lobhtml/retro-docs/README.md

 # retro-docs
 A GitHub Pages site using a modified [Jekyll theme](https://github.com/pages-themes/cayman).
-Read [changelog.md](changelog.md) for a detailed list of changes to the theme
+See [changelog.md](changelog.md) for a detailed list of changes to the theme